-Be a shared decision, including at a minimum, the county child welfare worker and the county child welfare supervisor or supervisor's designee or staffing team; Guidance - How you should do it
+Be a shared decision, including at a minimum, the county child welfare worker and the county child welfare supervisor or supervisor's designee or staffing team;

 County child welfare workers must still use their professional judgment and their social work skills when completing assessments and making decisions about the case.
 These tools do not take the place of complete documentation in the case record.